PabloMartinFluvia/myGame-connect4/docs/dev-resume/code review.md

 ## Ideas to consider in the future

-8. Board checks isWinner without need color parameter -> simply checks lastdrop
-9. After drop token, tells turn to change if game is not ended -> ???
-    - in
 10. Game and GameView can be removed???
 11. Vector AND/OR Line can be removed??
 12. BoardView refactor???